honeysol/mobx-library/packages/mobx-async-computed/README.md

 ## APIs

 ### @asyncComputedFrom(propertyName: string)
 Assign the resolved value of Promise in specified field to this field.
-Property is usually @computed.
+The external property(this[propertyName]) is usually @computed.

 ### @asyncComputed
 _Deprecated for Typescript_